EdgeBinder/core/docs/MIGRATION_GUIDE.md

 # Migration Guide: Converting to Extensible Adapters

-This guide helps you migrate existing custom EdgeBinder adapters to the new extensible adapter system introduced in EdgeBinder Core v2.0.
+This guide helps you migrate existing custom EdgeBinder adapters to the new extensible adapter system introduced in EdgeBinder v2.0.

 ## Overview